Units across campus are working to mitigate the financial impacts of the pandemic.

 It is recognized that within units these savings and potential revenue sources may be distributed across operational units, faculty accounts, and held in various fund sources.
 However, given these unprecedented times, it may be necessary for unit leaders to leverage and redistribute these resources to address COVID losses.

-In December 2020, units submitted mitigation plans to address pandemic-related losses from March to December 2020 that are not otherwise being addressed through campus programs.
-Units reported local mitigation actions totaling over $50 million.
-These plans were reviewed by the Budget Framework Advisory Committee, and Provost Croughan sent a message to unit leaders asking for these plans to be implemented.
-A revised plan will be requested in the spring that addresses losses through June 2021 and updates the prior plan, as needed.
+In May 2021, units submitted mitigation plans to address pandemic-related losses from March 2020 to June 2021 that are not otherwise being addressed through campus programs.
+Units reported local mitigation actions totaling over $64 million.
+These plans were reviewed by the Budget Framework Advisory Committee and considered part of the campus budget process.
 These plans help identify unit capacity to address mitigation needs within unit sources as well as inform other budget decisions.

 Highlights: One-time funding uses

-- State Budget Reductions and Enrollment (Tuition) Shortfalls ($58 million base)
+- State Budget Reductions and Enrollment (Tuition) Shortfalls ($50 million)

 - The primary source for core fund support is state appropriations and student tuition.
-The state has reduced the appropriation for UC Davis by $45 million in the 2020-21 budget.
-Although we now know that the state will restore this funding for 2021-22, we must still mitigate the lost funding in 2020-2021.
-Total Fall undergraduate enrollment was almost 500 students below our target, of which, about 330 were national/international students.
-This results in a revenue loss of approximately $13 million compared to the budget.
+The state reduced the appropriation for UC Davis by $45 million in the 2020-21 budget.
+Although the state restored this funding for 2021-22, we must still mitigate the lost funding in 2020-2021 on a one-time basis.
+In the 2020-21 academic year, tuition revenue was $4 million lower than in the prior year due to changes in undergraduate enrollment.

 - COVID-19 revenue losses and increased expenditures have not been evenly distributed across units.
-Auxiliary and other self-supporting units, along with certain research cores have experienced the greatest net losses and, in most cases, those losses are expected to grow.
+Auxiliary and other self-supporting units experienced the greatest net losses and, in most cases, those losses are expected to grow.
 As noted in the principles above, any set of solutions requires a shared approach with both central and unit actions that will likely occur over multiple years for the units with the most significant impacts.

-- COVID-19 screening (testing), contact tracing, isolation and quarantine, cleaning and disinfection, and other campus responses are substantial and will likely continue throughout the academic year.
+- COVID-19 screening (testing), contact tracing, isolation and quarantine, cleaning and disinfection, and other campus responses are substantial and continuing.

 - The Provost authorized an investment of up to $500,000 per quarter in additional instructional support for undergraduate courses to provide the best possible remote experience during Fall quarter.
 These funds are expected to largely be used for additional TA and Reader support.

-- COVID-Impacted Research Program (up to $1 million)
+- COVID-Impacted Research Funding Program (up to $1 million)

 - The Provost approved a COVID-Impacted Research Program that provides grants to early-career faculty to hire up to two quarters of GSR support to address lost research productivity.
 Program details are available from the Office of Research.

 - Although research activity was curtailed in early response to state and county directives, much of the expense associated with research infrastructure provided through research cores, vivaria, and similar operations that recharge extramural contracts and grants, continued.
-While some of the revenue may be recaptured as research continues to ramp up, certain revenue will be foregone.
-The estimated funding need for these facilities range from $5-$10 million.
-Campus issued a call for applications to this program and applications are currently under review.
+For the scientific and administrative recharge units (campus core facilities, contract and grant based recharges, administrative recharges) that had extraordinary losses due to the COVID-19 pandemic, campus identified a need for one-time mitigation funding.

-- Unit Losses and Increased Expenditures Due to COVID-19 (varies by unit)
+- Unit Losses and Increased Expenditures Due to COVID-19 (varies by unit, estimated at $10-$20 million total for items not addressed above)

-- As noted above, under "One-time Funding Source Highlights," central actions will not address all losses for all units.
-Units will be expected to address some losses and increased costs with internal savings, reserves, and revenue generation.
+- As noted above, under "One-time Funding Source Highlights," central actions do not address all losses for all units.
+Units are expected to address some losses and increased costs with internal savings, reserves, and revenue generation.